minio/docs/source/operations/install-deploy-manage/upgrade-minio-tenant.rst

 This procedure upgrades an existing MinIO Tenant using Helm Charts.

-If you deployed the Tenant using Kustomize, use the :ref:`minio-upgrade-tenant-kubectl` procedure instead.
+If you deployed the Tenant using Kustomize, use the :ref:`minio-upgrade-tenant-kustomize` procedure instead.

 1. Verify the existing MinIO Tenant installation.